tbl3rd/levelup-sdk-android/levelUpCoreLib/README.md

 Response class that encapsulate generic HTTP communication.

-The second layer is a set of LevelUp web service API calls, helpers, and tools, which makes it easier to work specifically with the LevelUp API platform for authentication, RESTful request building, and JSON response parsing.
+The second layer is a set of LevelUp web service API calls, helpers, and tools, which makes it easier to work specifically with the LevelUp API web service for authentication, RESTful request building, and JSON response parsing.

 ## RequestFactories